 School Services at Taipei American School

-Almost all of our food items at TAS are made from scratch in our kitchen and we are constantly introducing new items.
-On top of that, we also feature one TAS preference totem pole star per week, voted on by students and faculty alike.
-Preference totem pole items are the top five selling entrees in our school.
-They include dishes such as Chinese roasted chicken leg and catfish.
+Almost all of our food items at TAS are made from scratch in our kitchen and we are constantly introducing new items including new vegetarian, vegan, and gluten-free offerings.
 Please come visit us when you have time!

 The Village Snack Bar, open Monday - Friday 7:00 AM - 4:30 PM, serves a variety of food choices which includes beverages (fruit juices, milk, hot chocolate, tea, and coffee), fresh fruit, yogurt, granola, salads, sandwiches, and a variety of baked goods.

 The cafeteria, open Monday - Friday 11:00 AM - 1:30 PM, serves a daily hot lunch that consists of four components: milk, vegetable, fruit or dessert, and protein entree from Chinese or American cuisine.
 Entrées may be purchased individually or as a complete meal.
 A salad/fruit bar and potato bar are also provided.
 Both are self-serve.